xgreenx/cv/index.md

 **Junior Haxe/C++ Developer** [The Product Engine](https://www.productengine.com) _(October 2016 - August 2018)_

 Most tasks were support and development of a new UI(Haxe) for different DVRs.
-But also ware tasks related to performance, rendering, memory leaks, debugging and implementing a new API on the backend side.
+But also were tasks related to performance, rendering, memory leaks, debugging and implementing a new API on the backend side.
 - Refactored OneLineGuide(a separate screen to easily navigate TV shows) to be compatible with the new UI.
 Changed the layout logic to work faster and send fewer requests.
 - Reimplemented the logic of the backend for Filtered Guide(a separate screen allows filtering content) to not crash with searches with a lot of content.